 opacity is used to allow enough contrast to place white text on top.
 It also encourages smaller amounts of content, which is much easier to digest than a longer testimonial.

 A New Angle by Adam Wathan

 The design is what we’re focused on in this non-functioning demo.
 It goes to show that simplicity can be really effective.
 The slight angle on the background photo draws your eyes in, while the generous padding around the quote itself gives off an airy feel.

 Here’s a different take on a testimonial UI.
 It’s full-screen, and you have to hover over images to see each person’s respective quote.
 The look is incredibly sharp, and the transitions are smooth.
 This could be a nice choice for more artistically focused websites.

 There’s a lot to like in this example.
 The side-by-side carousel layout makes for an interesting visual effect.
 Images move to the left as quotes change on the right.
 Speaking of the quote area, it offers plenty of whitespace and is easy to read.
 It makes for a package that is anything but typical.

 Another prime example of simplicity, this card layout uses a couple of CSS effects to differentiate itself.
 First is the slightly-rotated quote mark in the background.
 CSS

 transform is used to break uniformity – in a good way.
-Also, the colorful gradient in the footer makes the whole card, dare we say, “pop”.
+Also, the color gradient in the footer makes the whole card, dare we say, “pop.”

-The whole idea behind collecting testimonials is demonstrating that you know how to make customers happy.
-For a number of different businesses and organizations, they serve as a key selling tool.
+The whole idea behind collecting testimonials is to demonstrate that you know how to make customers happy.
+For several different businesses and organizations, they serve as a key selling tool.

-When it comes to displaying testimonials on a website, there are a number of compelling options.
-The examples above show how the use of color, movement, typography and layout can all play an important role in building an attention-getting UI.
+When it comes to displaying testimonials on a website, there are several compelling options.
+The examples above show how color, movement, typography, and layout can all play an important role in building an attention-getting UI.
 It’s up to you to decide which approach works best for your brand.